-Level of court Supreme Court
+Supreme Court

-Adoption by relatives can be arranged only through the Department of Education, Youth and Family Services (DEYFS).
+Adoption by step-parents can only be arranged only through the Office for Children, Youth and Family Support (OCYFS).

 There is provision for adoptions by relatives other than step-parents in exceptional circumstances, that is, when a guardianship or custody order will not adequately provide for the interests and welfare of the child.